yamcodes/pino-nestjs/README.md

   foo() {
-    // NestJS parameter order: message first, then context (if needed)
+    // NestJS parameter order: message first, then context (if needed) this.logger.verbose('My verbose message', MyService.name);
-    // With pino-nestjs, you can use the standard NestJS logging pattern this.logger.verbose('My verbose message', MyService.name);
     this.logger.debug('User data processed', { userId: '123', status: 'success' });
     this.logger.log('Operation completed', MyService.name);